-- 4.77 The Lydlinch Common area is difficult to manage in the traditional way through light grazing by cattle as it is bisected by the A3030/A357 junction, creating a need for infrastructure.
-The difficulty in establishing effective management at both parts of the SAC site has resulted in scrub invasion. - 4.78 Due to the presence of the A3030/A357 through the Lydlinch Common part of the designation, growth in traffic along this road corridor as a result of residential growth could have an impact on the designated site through increases in air pollution.
-Although the level of residential growth in the area is unlikely to have a significant effect, there will be an increase in air pollution and mitigation should be put in place to minimise this potential impact. - 4.79 Diversion of traffic away from the A3030/A357 road corridor will help to reduce the impact on the designated site.
+- 4.75 Rooksmoor SAC is split into two clusters of smaller sites.
+The first at Lydlinch Common covers approximately 30 hectares at the junction of the A3030/A357 whilst the second area covers approximately 32 hectares to the south at Rooksmoor Copse.
+The areas designated as a SAC form part of the larger Blackmore Vale Commons and Moors SSSI totalling approximately 296 hectares.
+The site supports an exceptionally large population of marsh fritillary butterfly (Euphydryas aurinia) and supports Molinia meadows on calcareous, peaty or clayey, silt-laden soils. - 4.76 The Lydlinch Common area is difficult to manage in the traditional way through light grazing by cattle as it is bisected by the A3030/A357 junction, creating a need for infrastructure.
+The difficulty in establishing effective management at both parts of the SAC site has resulted in scrub invasion. - 4.77 Due to the presence of the A3030/A357 through the Lydlinch Common part of the designation, growth in traffic along this road corridor as a result of residential growth could have an impact on the designated site through increases in air pollution.
+Although the level of residential growth in the area is unlikely to have a significant effect, there will be an increase in air pollution and mitigation should be put in place to minimise this potential impact. - 4.78 Diversion of traffic away from the A3030/A357 road corridor will help to reduce the impact on the designated site.
 One way of achieving this will be by making alternative routes available and attractive.
 The obvious route in this area is the extension of the North Dorset Trailway from Sturminster Newton to Stalbridge, thereby offering a direct, sustainable pedestrian or cycle route between the two towns.
 Contributions will therefore be sought to help fund this route to help mitigate the potential impact on the designated site.

-Dorset Heaths SAC, Dorset Heaths (Purbeck and Wareham) and Studland Dunes SAC, Dorset Heathlands SPA, Dorset Heathlands Ramsar Site
+Dorset Heaths SAC, Dorset Heaths (Purbeck and Wareham) and Studland Dunes SAC, Dorset Heathlands SPA, Dorset Heathlands Ramsar site60